 In response to the arguments of counsel for the Appellant on the sole issue for determination, counsel for the Respondents submitted that where a court has no jurisdiction to try a matter, the only order it can make is one striking out the suit, and not an order of transfer.
 He relied on FASAKIN FOODS NIG.
 LTD v SHOSANYA (2006) 10 NWLR (Pt.
 987) 126 at 147 – 148 PAR.
 H-A. By his position, there was nothing for the Court of Appeal to transfer, and the Court of Appeal was right to have declared the proceedings before the Federal High Court, Yola a nullity and struck the same out since it was conducted without jurisdiction.

 Replying to the Respondents’ Preliminary Objection, counsel for the Appellant submitted the issue of transfer of the suit was thoroughly canvassed by the Appellant before the lower court, and determined by the court.
 He argued that the grounds of Appeal and the sole issue formulated from same, came about as a result of the issue being raised suo motu by the Court of Appeal on the jurisdiction of the trial court to have entertained the matter, in view of the provision of Section 254(c)(1) of the 1999 Constitution.
 He contended that it was therefore, not a new issue that required the leave of court first sought and obtained.

 Court’s Judgement and Rationale

-Kenneth Einmewe, Esq. for the Respondent.
+D.A.
+Machar Esq. for the Respondents.

-Reported by Optimum Publishers Limited, Publishers of the Nigerian Monthly Law Reports (NMLR)(An Affiliate of Babalakin & Co.)
+Reported by Optimum Publishers Limited, Publishers of the Nigerian Monthly Law Reports (NMLR)(An affiliate of Babalakin & Co.)